 VAT Compliance in Vietnam for 2021

-Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with turnover of less than VND 50 billion in the previous and it must be declared and paid by the 30th of the following month at the end of each quarter.
-Annual reports of VAT in Vietnam may also be necessary.
+Monthly VAT in Vietnam must be filed and submitted by the 20th of the following month; quarterly VAT in Vietnam is allowed for taxpayers with turnover of no more than VND 50 billion in the previous, or allowed for the new company and it must be declared and paid by the 30th of the following month at the end of each quarter.
+Monthly VAT or Quarterly VAT must be apply stably for the whole financial year

 Applicable 2021 VAT Rates

 In general, the standard rate of VAT in Vietnam is set at 10%.
-A 5% reduced VAT rate applies to specific food products and there are VAT-exempted goods and services and imports as well.
+A 0%, 5% VAT rate, or VAT-exempted applies to specific food, products or services.

 - High VAT rate: luxury goods – 15%